 If for any reason there is not a complete data match, we are required to send different communications (which will start with a Canvass Communication B) which does require a response by law (this will be stated on the form).
 These forms were also sent out by our printers on 20 July 2020.
 We are required by law, in the first instance, to send a communication to the property directly and are not allowed to email matched electors at this stage.
 Again, the form will explain the response channels, the easiest of which will be online using the unique security codes on the form.
 Please note there is no pre-paid envelope enclosed and response channels will be: online for any response or by telephone/SMS for no changes only.

-If no response is received to our first communication, we are required by law to contact you again.
-This time we are allowed to email those electors which matched with DWP records, but at some point we are required to send a further written communication in the form a Canvass Form (similar to last year’s Household Enquiry Form) and also try to make a personal contact with an elector from the property – this can be by telephone or by a personal house visit.
-You can prevent this happening by answering the initial communication wherever possible.
+If no response is received to our first communication, we are required by law to contact the property again, and this time we are allowed to email matched electors, but if there is no response to an email contact we are required to send a further written communication in the form a Canvass Form (similar to last year’s Household Enquiry Form) and also try to make a personal contact with an elector from the property – this can be by telephone or by a personal house visit.
+This can be prevented by an occupant answering the initial communication as soon as possible.

 If you've recently moved address it's particularly important to keep an eye out for the form and check your details.

 Anyone with questions about Rutland’s annual canvass can contact our Elections Team by emailing: email@example.com or calling 01572 722 577.

 Please note that registering to vote is a separate process.
 If you have already registered to vote you will still need to complete your Household Enquiry Form.